hobby-kube/guide/README.md

           servicePort: example-service-http
 ```

-After applying this manifest, kube-lego will try to obtain a certificate for service.example.com and reload the NGINX configuration to enable TLS.
-Make sure to check the logs of the kube-lego pod if something goes wrong.
+After applying this manifest, `cert-manager` will try to obtain a certificate for `www.example.com` and reload the NGINX configuration to enable TLS.
+Make sure to check the logs of the `cert-manager` pod if something goes wrong.

 NGINX will automatically redirect clients to HTTPS whenever TLS is enabled.
 In case you still want to serve traffic on HTTP, add `ingress.kubernetes.io/ssl-redirect: "false"`  to the list of annotations.